erikdelange/RESTful-Web-Service/README.md

 > start python client.py
 ```
 The server listens to address 127.0.0.10:8080 and the client to 127.0.0.1:8080.
-If database todo.db does not exist it will automatically be created the first time server.py is run.
+Remember that if database todo.db does not exist it will automatically be created the first time server.py is run.

 To view the GUI start your webbrowser and browse to 127.0.0.1:8080.